yggdrasil-network/yggdrasil-network.github.io/services.md

 ### IT consultancies

-- [Thingylabs GmbH](http://[229:c4a4:1a58:94b:d9a:57de:afbe:8939]/) - A consultancy specialize in technologies such as TypeScript, Kubernetes, Docker, Node.js, JavaScript, React, Containerization, Microservices, CI/CD, REST/GraphQL, Agile, AWS/Azure, and DevOps.
+- [Thingylabs GmbH](http://[229:c4a4:1a58:94b:d9a:57de:afbe:8939]/) - A consultancy specialized in technologies such as TypeScript, Kubernetes, Docker, Node.js, JavaScript, React, Containerization, Microservices, CI/CD, REST/GraphQL, Agile, AWS/Azure, and DevOps.
   - `http://[229:c4a4:1a58:94b:d9a:57de:afbe:8939]/`

 ----